-Jackson uses her personal experiences as a base to build and explore historical, personal, and social perceptions of The blues.
+Ariel Jackson (b.1991) is an American artist originally from Louisiana, currently living and working in Austin, TX.
+Jackson uses her personal experiences as a based to build and explore historical, personal, and social perceptions of blues.
 Her mediums of interest are video, animation, and sculpture which she uses to contextualize narrative and physical translations of intellectual and historical information into lyrical forms.

 "The blues was conceived...if not as the result of a personal or intellectual experience, at least as an emotional confirmation of, and reaction to, the way in which most Negroes were still forced to exist in the United States."